Andrew Pakula: Career as a minister

 Pakula's sermon in honour of the Wollstonecraft anniversary stressed her role as a prophet.
 This excerpt serves as a flavour of the emphasis he gives to social action:

 Mary Wollstonecraft was a unique individual – brilliant and strong.
-She was one who would not be swept along in stream of the common beliefs and understandings of her time.
+She was one who would not be swept along in the stream of the common beliefs and understandings of her time.
 Hers was a keener sight – a vision that saw beyond what most people take for granted.
 She saw, contrary to the assumptions of her time, that women were the equals of men.
 Her bold stance – a position that proved to be many years ahead of her time – was met with broad condemnation.
 Today, we recognise that Mary Wollstonecraft spoke with the voice of prophesy.
 We honour her for her courage and for the gifts she has given to future generations of women and men.

 Pakula has expressed bold viewpoints and was described—sympathetically—in the local press as "controversial" when he did a reverse collection plate, giving his own money away to those attending a service.

 He also supported the unanimous decision of church members when they voted to stop performing wedding ceremonies until the law recognised equal parity for same sex relationships.
 Human rights campaigner Peter Tatchell has called on the church to conduct a gay marriage in defiance of the law.
 Pakula and his congregation hosted a meeting in 2010 at which Tatchell gave a speech about moving the legal case forward for equalisation and fair treatment for all relationships.